About this episode:

 Lisa Christensen: Hello and welcome to UB Insider.
 I’m Lisa Christensen, online editor at Utah Business magazine.
 With the flourishing population and the ever-growing internet of things, wireless consumption is higher than ever.
 Nationally consumers across all networks consume ten trillion megabytes of data and Salt Lake City is definitely a part of that.
 So how do carriers keep up with it?
 Diana Scudder, executive director of Network Assurance for Verizon Wireless is an expert on the subject.
 Welcome.

 Diana Scudder: Good morning.

 Lisa Christensen: Good morning.
-So Diana, tell me about just generally how cell usage has grown.
+So Diana, tell me generally how cell usage has grown.
 We’re kind of a flourishing metropolis right now, so how have things changed in the last few years in terms of cell usage?

 And that’s up twofold from 2015.

 Diana Scudder: And that wireless data usage is projected to grow sevenfold by 2019.
 So the demand for data consumption is insatiable.

 Lisa Christensen: I mean you’ve got to Netflix and chill somehow, right?

 Lisa Christensen: So how does this compare with national trends?
 What’s going on in other metros generally?